Florence Triumphant over Pisa

 Despite his dependence on modeling, his working method varied considerably from that of Michelangelo, who made comparatively limited use of assistants.
 In contrast, Giambologna set up an extremely efficient workshop, concentrating his own efforts on invention and design, and ceding most of the time-consuming execution of the finished marbles and bronzes to others.

 Historical context note

-The marble group was commissioned in 1565 by Prince Francesco de’ Medici as a pendant to Michelangelo’s Victory, which had been presented to the Medici by Michelangelo’s nephew and heir following the master’s death the previous year.
+Between 1568 and 1570 a colossal marble version of the group was carved in Giambologna’s workshop.
+This was originally commissioned in 1565 by Prince Francesco de’ Medici as a pendant to Michelangelo’s Victory, which had been presented to the Medici by Michelangelo’s nephew and heir following the master’s death the previous year.
 The two marbles were intended to be displayed together in the Salone del Cinquecento of the Palazzo Vecchio at the festivities of Francesco’s marriage to Joanna of Austria in December that year.
-However, there was insufficient time even for the marble block to be chosen and transported from the quarry and instead the full-sized clay (gesso) model (currently in the Palzzo Vecchio, Florence) was substituted for the final work, which was not completed until 1570.
+However, there was insufficient time even for the marble block to be chosen and transported from the quarry and instead the full-sized clay model (currently in the Academia, Florence) was substituted for the final work, which was not completed until 1570.

-Statuette, model, terracotta, depicting Florence Triumphant over Pisa, by Giambologna, Italy (Florence), 1565
+Florence Trimphant over Pisa, wax model, by Giambologna, Italy (Florence), 1565

 Bibliographic References (Citation, Note/Abstract, NAL no)

 Avery, Charles, Giambologna.
 The Complete Sculpture Oxford: Phaidon, 1987. pp 219.
 ISBN 714880264